Pallaini-Bhargavi/CSD-2025-26_Batch-A-16/README.md

 # 🧠 How It Works

-Encoding (Hiding Message)
+# Encoding (Hiding Message)

-User enters a text message.
+1. User enters a text message.

+2. Message is converted to cipher text.

-Message is converted to binary.
+3. Ciphertext is again converted to binary.

-Heatmap grid is generated (e.g., 60 × 60 tiles).
+4. Heatmap grid is generated .

-Secret key generates a random tile order.
+5. Secret key generates in a random tile order.

-Bits are embedded into tiles as specific colors.
+6. Bits are embedded into tiles as specific colors.

-Final encoded heatmap image is saved.
+7. Final encoded heatmap image is saved.

-Decoding (Extracting Message)
+# Decoding (Extracting Message)

-Encoded heatmap image is loaded.
+1. Encoded heatmap image is loaded.

-User enters the same secret key.
+2. User enters the same secret key.

-Tile order is recreated.
+3. Tile order is recreated.

-Colors → bits → original message is reconstructed.
+4. Colors → bits → original message is reconstructed.

 # 🚀 Technologies Used

 Java (Core logic for encoding & decoding)

 Image Processing (BufferedImage)

+AES algorithm (Cipher text)

 Custom Color Encoding